ihmeuw/pcv-impact/readme.md

 ##### Code structure:
 1. impact_analysis.r

-   Main code that executes full analysis
+   Main script that executes full analysis, has a battery of settings at the start to control behavior
+   Outputs:
+   * .rdata files in /data/output
+   * .pdf graph files in /visualizations

 2. prepData.r